barandispence/streamlitdataframepagination/README.md

 # Streamlit Dataframe Pagination Demo

 Hi!
-It's a little snippet to add pagination to your streamlit dataframes!
+It's a little snippet to add pagination to your streamlit data frames!
-It uses session state to make a counter and interact with it via buttons (next, prev) to manipulate it and increase or decrease page counter, then uses same page counter to partition dataset into chunks.
+It uses a session state to make a counter and interact with it via buttons (next, prev) to manipulate it and increase or decrease page counter, then uses the same page counter to partition the dataset into chunks.

 - [Streamlit](https://streamlit.io/)
 - [Python](https://www.python.org/)